apteryxxyz/cs106-a2-docs/admin/MEMBERS.md

 ## Create a new member

-When on the Admin menu, press on the "Add Member" button, once clicked a dialog box will appear.
+When on the admin menu, press on the "Add Member" button, once clicked a dialog box will appear.

 ![Add member dialog box](./assets/add_member.png)